Fakhr Azam Wazir

 Fakhr Azam Wazir is a Pakistani politician, who served as a member of the Khyber Pakhtunkhwa Assembly from 2013 to 2018, belonging to the Pakistan Peoples Party Parliamentarians.
 He also served as member of different committees.

 Political career

-Fakhr was elected as the member of the Khyber Pakhtunkhwa Assembly on ticket of Pakistan Peoples Party Parliamentarians from PK-71 (Bannu-II) in 2013 Pakistani general election.
+Fakhr was elected as the member of the Khyber Pakhtunkhwa Assembly on ticket of Pakistan Peoples Party Parliamentarians from PK-71 (Bannu-II) in the 2013 Pakistani general election.